-Effective February 1, 2012, the OCDA was dissolved under the provisions of ABx1 26.
-As a result of the dissolution of OCDA, property tax revenues began being used to pay required payments on existing bonds, other obligations, and pass-through payments to local governments.
-However, since the County's Bankruptcy Recovery Plan predates ABx1 26, no interruption to the existing payment schedules is anticipated.
-In addition, this obligation has been listed and approved by the Department of Finance on all applicable ROPS.
-The Successor Agency will continue to list this obligation on all future ROPS until fiscal year 2015-2016 when the obligation expires.
+Effective February 1, 2012, the former OCDA was dissolved under the provisions of ABx1 26.
+As a result of the dissolution of the former OCDA, property tax revenues began being used to pay required payments on existing bonds, other obligations, and pass-through payments to local governments.
+However, since the County's Bankruptcy Recovery Plan predates ABx1 26, no interruption to the existing payment schedules was anticipated.
+In addition, this obligation was listed and approved by the Department of Finance on all applicable ROPS.